 |---|---|---|---|---|---|

-| Playa Chica | 2 km west | 5 min | Coast road towards Casares; look for Playa Chica Beach Club sign.
+| Playa Chica | 2 km northeast | 5 min | Coast road towards Casares Costa; look for Playa Chica Beach Club sign.
 Or walk promenade 15 min. | Roadside, usually available | Easy — good signage |

-| Playa Ancha (Casares) | 10-12 km north | 15 min | A-7 north towards Casares, exit coastal road to Casares Costa.
-Signposted.
-36.289, -5.258 | Small car park, can fill in summer | Easy — marked car park |
+| Playa Ancha (Casares) | 2-3 km northeast | ~5 min | First Casares Costa exit after the Río Manilva.
+Signposted. | Small car park, can fill in summer | Easy — marked car park |

-| Playa de la Sal | 12 km north | 15-20 min | A-7 north to Casares, then coastal road.
-Near Torre de la Sal watchtower.
-36.295, -5.265 | Limited but adequate small car park | Moderate — some walking |
+| Playa de la Sal | 3-4 km northeast | 5-8 min | Casares Costa exit, by the Torre de la Sal watchtower. | Limited but adequate small car park | Moderate — some walking |

-| Playa de los Toros | 8 km north | 15 min | A-7 north, look for signed layby turnoff.
-Free parking.
-36.268, -5.239 | Free car park (several dozen spaces) | Easy — straightforward access |
+| Playa de los Toros | 4-5 km southwest | under 10 min | A-7 towards Torreguadiaro; signed layby at Punta Chullera.
+Free parking. | Free car park (several dozen spaces) | Easy — straightforward access |

-| Playa de las Arenas | 8 km south | 15 min | South towards La Duquesa marina.
-Lay-by on headland or walk from marina.
-36.255, -5.222 | Roadside lay-by or marina parking | Moderate — headland walk required |
+| Playa de las Arenas | 4-4.5 km southwest | under 10 min | Past La Duquesa marina; lay-by on headland, paths down. | Roadside lay-by | Moderate — headland walk required |

 Pro tip: Use Google Maps offline download for the western coast area before visiting.
 Mobile signal can be patchy, and you don't want to be searching for directions on a remote headland.

-When to Visit These Beaches
+When Is the Best Time to Visit These Hidden Beaches?

 Best months: May, June, September, and October.
 Water is warm (18-24°C), weather is stable, and crowds are lower than July-August.
 See our month-by-month guide for detailed seasonal planning.